BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 If the caller is the contract controller, the function simply forwards the call to `doTransfer()` without other checks.

-- **Test cases**
+**Test cases**

+- When called by Controller
+	- it should call `doTransfer()` in any case
+- When called by Token holder
-	- should fail if the the sender didn't allow to transfer requested amount
+	- it should fail if the the sender didn't allow to transfer requested amount
-	- should call `doTransfer()` if the transfer allowed
+	- it should call `doTransfer()` if the transfer allowed
-	- should call `doTransfer()` if the caller is the contract controller

 <!-- ----------------------------- -->